 - If 800 or more players register for the event, all players with an X-2-0 or better record OR the top 128 players—whichever number is greater—will advance to the second day of the event.

-- The Top 8 players after the final Swiss round on Day 2 will advance to the Top 8 single-elimination finals.
+- The top 8 players after the final Swiss round on Day 2 will advance to the Top 8 single-elimination playoff round.

 - Top 8 playoff matches will be best 2 of 3, and have no time limit.
 (Players are still expected to play at a normal pace and complete playoff matches in a reasonable amount of time.)

-- Where necessary, the standings after the Swiss rounds will still be used to determine final order in the standings.
+- When necessary, standings as of the final Swiss round will be used to determine final order in the standings.

 - For the first game of each match in the Top 8, the player that finished higher in the Swiss rounds chooses either to play first or to play second.
 For subsequent games in each Top 8 match, the usual Play/Draw rule applies (loser of the previous game decides whether to play first in the next game).

-- Planeswalker Points multiplier 8x, Rules Enforcement Level (REL) is Competitive (Day 1) and Professional (Day 2)
+- Planeswalker Points multiplier 8x, Rules Enforcement Level (REL) is Competitive on Day 1 and Professional on Day 2.